T-Mobile ‘Tell Me Why’: The Live-Retail Play

 If you want to create brand meaning in public spaces, this is a strong structure:

-• Pick a real-world tension people already feel (crowded, anonymous, culturally mixed spaces).
+• Start with tension.
+Pick a real-world tension people already feel (crowded, anonymous, culturally mixed spaces).

-• Introduce a simple intervention that changes behaviour in the moment.
+• Add a simple intervention.
+Introduce a small change that shifts behaviour in the moment.

-• Let the interaction carry the message, not a slogan.
+• Let interaction carry the message.
+Let the interaction do the work, not a slogan.

 A few fast answers before you act